Free Ranging Balochistan

 The kerfuffle over the dam being built is an interesting contrast between two styles of doing the “build” part of the current Afghanistan plan.
 There are direct implementors like us who take USAID money and use it according to the priorities of the Provincial and District governments.
 We did not build anything new – we restored a check dam and a major irrigation intake that had been destroyed back in the 80′s.
 We used the same plans and the same engineers who built those irrigation systems back before the Soviets arrived and depopulated the rural areas of southwestern Afghanistan.
 The provincial irrigation department coordinated with their national level counterparts in Kabul on every step of this project and sent in regular progress reports.
 We also employed every man who could handle a shovel in the district for almost a year which is the whole point to cash for work programs.

 The dozens of very senior, highly credentialed people who reacted with great emotion boarding on distress when they found out about this project are the other side of the coin.
 These are people who have been given a great deal of authority yet have no responsibility for tangible on the ground results.
 They never leave the FOB’s and never see anything of the country except what they can see while flying over it.
 There is a PhD hydrologist working for the USG and also coordinating with a British subject matter expert to come up with the Helmand Water Shed Master Plan.
 I am sure they are professionals who take their work seriously and spend 12 hours a day on the computers doing I have no idea what.
-But good intentions are meaningless and the millions and millions and millions of dollars being spent to bring people like that to Afghanistan and keeping them here for a year might as well be thrown into a rubbish bin.
+But, good intentions are meaningless and the hundreds of millions of dollars being spent to bring people like that to Afghanistan and keeping them here for a year might as well be thrown into a rubbish bin.
 Do they honestly think that when we leave here their “master plan” will be worth more than a cup of warm of spit?
 How can smart people be so stupid?

 Last year Michael Yon visited our Nimroz projects and put up an interesting post called Please don’t forget us.
 He was writing about a massive women’s training program we ran that year because Zaranj has a more Persian culture, woman can drive in Zaranj, work outside the home and attend training courses without any problems.
 We tried to do an even bigger woman’s training program this year but we’re rejected.
 The woman had already been forgotten and this year’s crew in Kabul wanted “capacity building” which is the new buzzword on the FOB’s.
 For 1/10th of the cost of keeping just one hydrologist in this country for a year, and I’m talking the million bucks of life support and security costs, not the salary or cost of mobilization which would easily add another million to the sum, for 1/10th of that we could have trained 300 woman and sent them on their way with the tools they needed (Sewing Machines, beauty salon equipment, wool and weaving boards etc..) to start their own business.